Small but Mighty: Micro-Influencer Marketing for Great Revenue Streams

 So, tailoring your incentives ensures that the influencer is motivated to promote your product or service and that their followers are likelier to engage with it.

-How to Measure the Success of Your Micro-Influencer Marketing
+How to Measure Micro-Influencer Marketing

 group-of-people-with-graphs-and-pie-charts-on-table